charlesrosenbauer/Bzo-Compiler/README.md

 # Bzo-Compiler
 Compiler for a custom programming language I'm developing called Bzo

+**NOTE: This branch is experimental, is heavily refactoring several parts, and even changing language semantics.**

 This file is of course not final, and will be updated as the project progresses.